Context

 Building a solution

-Through interviewing and observation, the three taxonomies that stood out were theme, workshop, and audience.
+Through interviewing and initial observation, the three taxonomies that stood out were theme, workshop, and audience.

 Another latent need that stood out was the ability to skim a lot of poems quickly.
 This led me to add the “quick preview” functionality that brings up the poem contents in a quickly dismissible modal, so that the user will not lose their place in the list when viewing a poem.